lumyslinski/app_projects/project_python_restapi/README.md

 - number of stargazers
 - date of creation (ISO 8601 format)

-The API of the service might look as follows:
+The API of the service look as follows:
 ```
-GET /repositories/{owner}/{repository-name}
+GET /repositories/{owner}/{repository-name}/{optional-secret-token-from-github}
 {
 "fullName": "...",
 "description": "...",